as10896/codepraise-api-python/README.md

 docker compose run --rm console  # run application console with database connected docker compose down  # shut down all the services
 ```
-After starting, you can visit http://localhost:8000/docs to see the interactive API documentation.
+After starting, you can visit <a href="http://localhost:8000/docs" target="_blank">http://localhost:8000/docs</a> to see the interactive API documentation.

 ### Production
 Gunicorn + Uvicorn + Celery + PostgreSQL + Redis Pub/Sub